kanitw/kanitw.github.io/_posts/2007-06-01-smileshirt.md

 ---
 {% include JB/setup %}

-I designed this T-Shirt for the Smiley Home, a recreational group in the freshmen orientation week where freshmen.
+I designed this T-Shirt for the Smiley Home, a recreational group in the freshmen orientation week.
 My design goal was to encourages freshmen to open up their minds and make new friends from the event.